 Solitary lesions of cutaneous lymphoma may be surgically removed and treated with radiation therapy.
 Dogs are also given an aqueous solution or an ointment to treat their skin.

 There is also a variety of alternative holistic treatments available to help dogs fight lymphoma.
 These include nutrition supplements, homeopathy, and more.
 Holistic treatments can help slow or reverse the spread of the disease and can help dogs undergoing conventional chemotherapy treatments in the healing process.

-Most dogs with lymphoma experience remission of their cancer following treatment, and side effects are usually not severe.
+Most dogs with lymphoma experience a partial or complete remission of their cancer following treatment, and side effects are usually not severe.
 In the instances where lymphoma recurs, reinduction is attempted by reintroducing the reinduction protocol that was successful initially.
 In most of the cases, the response and length of reinduction are half of those seen in the initial therapy.